ivelsko/oral_streptococcus_clades/README.md

 # Oral Streptococcus Clades
-This repo contains all the data tables and scripts needed to repeat the analyses for the manuscript "TBA".
+This repo contains all the data tables and scripts needed to repeat the analyses for the manuscript "Exploring the potential of dental calculus to shed light on past human migrations in Oceania".

 This repository is for keeping the data processing and analysis of oral microbiome samples from globally and temporally diverse human and non-human